percona/percona-server-mongodb-operator/source/openshift.rst

    to the :ref:`TLS instructions <tls>`.

-3. Percona Server for MongoDB cluster can be created at any time with the following two steps:
+3. Percona Server for MongoDB cluster can be created at any time with the following steps:

    a.
 Uncomment the ``deploy/cr.yaml`` field ``#platform:`` and edit the field
       to ``platform: openshift``.
 The result should be like this: